 See more In-depth

-- Antibiotic resistance questions & answers.
-Centers for Disease Control and Prevention. http://www.cdc.gov/getsmart/antibiotic-use/antibiotic-resistance-faqs.html.
-Accessed Oct.
-24, 2014.
+- About antibiotic resistance.
+Centers for Disease Control and Prevention. https://www.cdc.gov/drugresistance/about.html.
+Accessed Feb.
+23, 2022.

 - Antibiotic resistance and NARMS surveillance.
 Centers for Disease Control and Prevention. https://www.cdc.gov/narms/faq.html.
 Accessed Feb.
 23, 2022.

 - Antibiotics do's and don'ts.
 Centers for Disease Control and Prevention. https://www.cdc.gov/antibiotic-use/do-and-dont.html.
 Accessed Feb.
 23, 2022.